MSaIim/HeuristicSearch/README.md

 # ![](http://i.imgur.com/0ScJMnq.png) HeuristicSearch

-In this project, the AStar family of algorithms were implemented.
+In this project, the AStar family of algorithms were implemented to show how a computer can find its own path.
 To better understand the performance and how a heuristic guides the algorithm, there are five different ones to choose from (All the heuristic formulas can be found under `Algorithms/Formulas.py`), which are:

 + AStar Given
 + Manhattan Distance